OpenQuantumDesign/equilux/docs/index.md

 ///

 ## What's here
-Open Quantum Design is a non-profit foundation to build full-stack, open-source quantum computing designs.
+Open Quantum Design is a non-profit foundation supporting the development of full-stack, open-source quantum computers.
+OQD's current designs are based on laser-cooled trapped ion quantum computing hardware, including real-time control, backend and frontend software.
-This documentation includes the software components of the OQD stack, including the core programming interfaces, classical emulation backends, compiler infrastructure, and cloud server containers.
+This documentation covers the software components of the OQD stack, including the core programming interfaces, classical emulation backends, compiler infrastructure, and cloud server containers.

 ## The stack